Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Top Cycling Visibility Tips for Riding in Traffic or Low Light

-When you’re on a bike, especially early in the morning, late in the evening, or in busy traffic, being seen is everything.
-I’ve had my fair share of close calls — moments where a driver just didn’t notice me until the last second.
-So I’ve learned to take visibility seriously, and if you’re reading this, you probably know how important it is too.
+When you’re on a bike — especially early in the morning, late in the evening, or in busy traffic — being seen is everything.
+I’ve had my fair share of close calls: moments where a driver didn’t notice me until the last second.
+So I take visibility seriously.
+If you’re reading this, you probably do too.

 1. Wear Bright, High-Contrast Clothing

 Black may be sleek, but it’s not your friend on the road.
-Go for bright colors like neon yellow, orange, or red — anything that stands out against asphalt and urban backgrounds.
+Go for bright, high-visibility colors like neon yellow, orange, or red — anything that stands out against asphalt and city backgrounds.
 I personally ride in long white sleeves and bright leg coverings.
 Even in daylight, it makes a difference.

 2. Use Front and Rear Lights — Day and Night

 Don’t wait until dark.
-I run a flashing white light on the front and a red flasher on the back every time I ride.
+I run a Cateye Front Light I’ve had for years and simple rear lights on the back every time I ride.
 It’s one of the easiest ways to increase your visibility.
-Many modern lights have daytime flash modes that help cut through visual clutter.
+Modern lights with daytime flash modes cut through visual clutter.

 3. Add Reflective Gear